thedizzle69/RetroRealmTTT/README.md

 The project also runs fine on Java 21, tho.
 (I just wanted to flex that I have Java 21 installed)

-If you need any assistance, please refer to the "How_to_install_Java.md" file in the root directory of the project. (this is just a reminder for myself, in case i HAVE THE WRONG JAVA VERSION INSTALLED)
+If you need any assistance, please refer to the "How_to_install_Java.md" file in the root directory of the project. (this is just a reminder for myself, in case I HAVE THE WRONG JAVA VERSION INSTALLED)

 ## How to run the terminal application